neolao/sysdashboard/README.md

 - Change the layout of a screen
 - Update the data of a widget
 - Send data to a worker
-- Trigger a worker

 More ?
 ------

 - Create a new type of widget
-- Create a new layout
+- Create a new type of layout